 After graduating with a B.S. in Radio/Television/Film and a minor in Sociological Studies, which integrated her love of film and interest in socio-political issues, Alison worked for a decade as a media producer.
 She started her career producing several independent documentaries, most notably the feature-length documentary Mine, which won the Audience Award for Best Documentary at both the 2009 South By Southwest Film Festival and the 2009 San Francisco Documentary Festival.
 Mine had its broadcast premiere on PBS’s Independent Lens in February 2010 and was voted the Independent Lens audience favorite as well.
 Alison associate produced the documentary Corner Store, which had a preview screening at the 2010 San Francisco Indie Film Festival, premiered at the Denver Film Festival in October 2010, and was broadcast on KQED San Francisco.
 Additionally, she worked on the documentary Seeking Asian Female, which was profiled on This American Life.

-Based in Portland, Oregon, Alison spends her free time jogging along Willamette Avenue, reading multiple books at once, writing and thinking about music, learning about social justice and critical race theory, meditating, dancing, watching movies and lots of TV, doing occasional radio shows with her partner, gardening with his eight year-old son, and enjoying the people in her life.
+Based in Portland, Oregon, Alison spends her free time jogging along Willamette Avenue, reading multiple books at once, writing and thinking about music, learning about social justice and critical race theory, meditating, dancing, watching movies and lots of TV, doing occasional radio shows with her partner, gardening with his nine year-old son, and enjoying the people in her life.